-The WHO Regional Office for Europe’s policy is to end tuberculosis (TB) in all Member States in the Region by 2020 by achieving universal access to high-quality and timely prevention, diagnosis and treatment of all forms of TB.
+WHO/Europe’s policy is to end tuberculosis (TB) in all European Member States by 2020 by achieving universal access to high-quality and timely prevention, diagnosis and treatment of all forms of TB.

-The WHO TB action plan for the European Region 2016–2020 aims to end TB and ensure that no affected family has to face catastrophic costs due to the disease.
+The Tuberculosis action plan for the WHO European Region 2016–2020 aims to end TB and ensure that no affected family faces catastrophic costs due to the disease.
 This vision is based on the principle of equity and on leaving no one behind, in line with the Sustainable Development Goals, and is consistent with the global End TB Strategy and the Health 2020 European health policy framework.

-The action plan builds on previous achievements to address current challenges and sets the following targets towards ending TB in the Region by 2020:
+The action plan sets the following regional targets to end TB by 2020:

-- 25% reduction in the TB incidence rate; and
+- a 25% reduction in the TB incidence rate; and

-- 75% treatment success rate among drug-resistant TB patients.
+- a 75% treatment success rate among drug-resistant TB patients.

-Within the three pillars of the global End TB Strategy (integrated patient-centred care and prevention; bold policies and supportive systems; and intensified research and innovation), the action plan details:
+For each of the 3 pillars of the global End TB Strategy (integrated patient-centred care and prevention; bold policies and supportive systems; and intensified research and innovation), the action plan details:

-- multidisciplinary interventions to address social determinants and prevent and manage TB/HIV coinfection and other comorbidities through health system and public health approaches that are disease-specific.
+- multisectoral interventions to address social determinants and prevent and manage TB/HIV coinfection and other comorbidities through health system and public health approaches that are disease-specific.

-The action plan was developed by WHO/Europe through a participatory process, and was endorsed by Member States in 2015.
-A roadmap was also created to support its full implementation, monitoring and evaluation.
+The action plan was developed by WHO/Europe through a participatory process and endorsed by Member States in 2015.
+WHO/Europe also created a roadmap to support its full implementation, monitoring and evaluation.

 The European Technical Advisory Group on Tuberculosis Control (TAG-TB)